makindotcc/FlarelessHeadlessChrome/README.md

+# Archived
+Cloudflare added couple new things, but I'm working on cf reversal commercialy, so I can't provide details on it 😔

 # FlarelessHeadlessChrome

 Pass cloudflare turnstile challenge using patched chrome binary (Windows/Linux x64). \
 Tested & working also at:
 - [friendlycaptcha](https://friendlycaptcha.com/)